ferrugemjs/library/README.md

 ```
 <div app="other_path/init_app_file"></div>
 ```
-####modules,custom tag
+####modules & custom tags
-To create a module witch will be a custom tag do you need two files, ex: "module-a.ts" and "module-a.html".
+To create a module witch will be a custom tag do you need two files with same name(ex: "module-a.ts" and "module-a.html").
 By convention FerrugemJS know that "module-a.ts" is a controller file and "module-a.html" is the view of it and you can easily import it into your main app html file or into other module and use as a component with a custom tag.

 ex: